vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ---
-title: "Home Assistant dashboard: Mealie Recipe manager"
+title: "Home Assistant dashboard: Mealie Recipe Manager"
 category: Home Assistant
 tags: Home Assistant, dashboard, lovelace, Mealie, recipe manager, meal, planner
 ---
-# Home Assistant dashboard: Mealie Recipe manager
+# Home Assistant dashboard: Mealie Recipe Manager

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;margin-right:5px" alt="Home Assistant logo" height="100px"></a>

 How do you manage your recipes?
 Via bookmarks in your browser?
-And end up with deadlinks to great recipes?
+And end up with dead links to great recipes?
 Or as printed version with notes with your own improvements?

-As Home Assistant enthusiast, I want to store my recipes locally on my home server to use it while preparing the meals.
+As Home Assistant enthusiast, I wanted to store my recipes locally on my home server to use it while preparing the meals.
-Also show my day- and week meal planning on the HA dashboard.\
+Also show my day- and week meal planning on the HA kitchen dashboard.\
 I searched for a self-hosting solution and found **Mealie** most suitable for this purpose.

-I describe here how I created a dashboard in HA to see my **recipes** and show a meal **day-** and **weekplanner**.
+Here I describe how I seamlessly integrate Mealie in my HA dashboard to check my **recipes** and show a meal **day-** and **weekplanner** for the upcoming days.

 <img src="images_mealie/mealie1_ha_integration.png" alt="meal planner" width="400px">

-With Mealie, you can add recipes manually, but also import via an online url direct into the Mealie structure or place a YouTube video in the description as reference to your current online recipe.
+With Mealie, you can add recipes manually, but also import via an online url direct into the Mealie structure.
+If you have a YouTube video you can add this in the description as a reference to your current online recipe.
+So you have all recipes centralized at one place!\
 Based on your meals, you can also create shopping lists.

 <img src="images_mealie/mealie1_overview.png" alt="Result" width="800px">